Trump joins growing list of virus-infected world leaders

-JOHANNESBURG (AP) — President Donald Trump has tested positive for the coronavirus, joining a small group of world leaders who have been infected.
-Trump is 74, putting him at higher risk of serious complications.
-Here’s a look at other leaders who have had the virus.
-Some are sending Trump their wishes for a speedy recovery.
+JOHANNESBURG (AP) — President Donald Trump has joined a growing group of world leaders who have been infected with the coronavirus.
+Some, like Trump, had been accused of not taking the pandemic seriously.
+A few are now sending Trump their wishes for a speedy recovery.
+At 74, the U.S. president is the oldest head of state to become infected with the virus, and his age puts him at higher risk of serious complications from COVID-19.

 BORIS JOHNSON